Kamanati/x-sms/README.md

 Please check out how to install `git` for your Linux distribution.
 Commands below provide instructions for Debian-based systems.

-To Send Message Anonymously type the following commands in Linux terminal:
+To Send Message unlimitedly type the following commands in Linux terminal:
 ```
 sudo apt install git
 git clone https://github.com/Kamanati/x-sms